Using an XML Sitemap to Index Fresh Content Quicker

 Another aspect of the study looked at 5 billion URLs that were seen by both XML sitemaps and by the discovery of pages through web crawling programs, to determine things such as which approach showed the freshest versions of those pages.
 It appears that the sitemap approach found new content quicker:

 Next, we study which of the two crawl systems, Sitemaps and Discovery, sees URLs first.
 We conduct this test over a dataset consisting of over five billion URLs that were seen by both systems.
-According to the most recent statistics at the time of the writing, 78% of these URLs were seen by Sitemaps first, compared to 22% that were seen through Discovery first.
+According to the most recent statistics at the time of the writing, 78% of these URLs were seen by Sitemaps first, compared to 22% that was seen through Discovery first.

 The last section of the paper discusses how information from XML sitemaps might be used by a search engine to help decide which pages of a site to crawl first.

-If you’re not using XML sitemaps on your web site, you may want to read through this paper, and consider adding them.
+If you’re not using XML sitemaps on your web site, you may want to read through this paper and consider adding them.